 PENN STATE NITTANY LIONS

-Following the bowl game, Bradley wasn’t retained as university officials went with an outsider with no ties to Penn State.
-On January 7, 2012, Bill O’Brien left his job as offensive coordinator for the National Football League’s New England Patriots to become the 15th head coach in school history at Penn State, a program in shambles due the child sex abuse scandal.
+On January 7, 2012, Bill O’Brien left his job as offensive coordinator for the National Football League’s New England Patriots to become the 15th head coach in school history at Penn State, a program in shambles due to a child sex abuse scandal.

-But what O’Brien wasn’t expecting were the severe sanctions handed down by the NCAA because of the scandal and the eventual cover-up by university officials including former president Graham Spaniel, athletic director Tim Curley, senior VP Gary Schultz, and Paterno.
+But what O’Brien wasn’t expecting were the severe sanctions handed down by the NCAA because of the scandal and the eventual cover-up by university officials including former president Graham Spaniel, athletic director Tim Curley, senior VP Gary Schultz, and former head coach Joe Paterno.

 The sanctions were handed down on July 23, 2012, as the NCAA announced that all wins from 1998-2011 to be vacated, fined the school $60 million and had 40 scholarships removed for a period of four years (10 initial and up to 20 over the next three years).
 Penn State was also placed on probation for a five-year period and will be ineligible to compete in any type of postseason play for the next four years.

 Last month, the NCAA said that it will reduce some of the sanctions against Penn State’s football program by gradually restoring scholarships starting next season, though the Nittany Lions are still in year two of a four-year postseason ban.

 Another part of the sanctions was that all Penn State players immediately became eligible to transfer and play for another university.
 In all, 15 players left the program and transferred to other schools before the 2012 season began.

 Though shorthanded in terms of scholarship players in his first season, O’Brien guided the Nittany Lions to an 8-4 overall mark and finished second in the Leaders Division at 6-2, though ineligible for the Big Ten Championship game.